task4233/taskctf20/README.md

 # taskctf20

-There are all problems and write-ups in taskctf20.
+There are all problems and writeups for taskctf20.
-There is a directory for each problem.

 Twitter Hashtag: [#taskctf](https://twitter.com/search?q=%23taskctf&src=typed_query&f=live)